motebus/ultrabook/Ultranet Apps/Flow Introduction.md

-# Jujue Flow Introduction
+# Flow Introduction

 **Introduction**

-Jujue flow (jujue) is a practical, powerful, and user-friendly function flow package, in which YPCloud build many strong flow function with precise logic node series.
+Flow is a practical, powerful, and user-friendly function flow package, in which YPCloud build many strong flow function with precise logic node series.
 It conclude different function flow, like smartscreen, motechat, and clocking in flow...etc.

 **Noun Cleaness**